nebula-plugins/gradle-dependency-lock-plugin/README.md

 ### Tasks Provided

-* lockDependencies -- Generate or regenerate the lock file
+* generateLock - Generate a lock file into the build directory
+* saveLock - depends on generateLock, copies generated lock into the project directory

 ### Extensions Provided